-The SENCO left part- way through the year and a new SENCO is in place.
+A new SENCO joined is in September 2023.
 We will ensure appropriate training, support and guidance are provided.
-IEPs now have measurable targets, but we still need to improve data tracking systems so that progress over time can be monitored more accurately.
+IEPs now have measurable targets, and improved data tracking systems measure progress over time more accurately.
+2 of our disadvantaged pupils are awaiting the outcome of a statutory assessment request and one already has an EHCP